seanway28/13.E-commerceBE/README.md

 Description

 This application provides the framework for maintaining and updating an e-commerce site from the back end.
-This application uses MySQL and Sequelize for trusted, efficient creation and maintenance of the datanase for the front-end site going forward.
+This application uses MySQL and Sequelize for trusted, efficient creation and maintenance of the database for the front-end site going forward.

 Table of Contents